 The speeders at the Fill Site.

-Looking down off of the fill.
+Looking down from the fill.

 Leaving the Fill Site for points east on this railroad.